jessmustali/vocal_tract_image_segmentation/README.md

 ## Dataset

-We were provided with a dataset of 820 real-time MRI images along with their respective labels.
+We were provided with a [Dataset](https://drive.google.com/drive/folders/1kWbGhzMr72US_Iiil-zFYJ8LjL9eboor?usp=share_link) of 820 real-time MRI images along with their respective labels.
 The dataset was split into 80% for training and 10% each for validation and testing.
 Salt and pepper noise was removed using a median filter.

 ## Model Architecture